Mysterious and unexpected fireworks display booms across Auckland

 AdvertisementAdvertise with NZME.

-The display shook nearby houses in Mt Eden, and boomed through Newmarket and other suburbs.
+The display, which started at 7.45pm and went for minutes, shook nearby houses in Mt Eden, and boomed through Newmarket and other suburbs.
+Social media users in Mt Wellington and Mt Roskill also reported hearing the fireworks.

 "It was so loud the house shook on the big ones," one resident said on Twitter.
 "Those apartments on Normanby (Rd) would have had a great view like they were coming right at them. (would they have been warned?)"